 The standing committees named below shall transact such business as is delegated by the President or Board of Directors.
 The responsibilities shall include the duties below:

 Local Community Service Committee (LCS) Committee.
-This committee shall devise and carry into effect plans to guide and assist the members of this club in discharging their responsibilities related to community relationships and shall provide support for the Minneapolis Schools and other worthy student programs and youth initiatives.
+This committee shall devise and carry into effect plans to guide and assist the members of this club in discharging their responsibilities related to community relationships and shall provide support for such organizations and projects consistent with the LCS Committee Charter and actions of the Board of Directors, including without limitation, the Minneapolis Schools and other worthy student programs and youth initiatives.

 World Community Service (WCS) Committee.
 This committee shall devise and carry into effect plans which will guide and assist the members of this club in discharging their responsibilities in matters relating to international service.

-Membership/Outreach and Classification Committee.
+Membership and Classification Committee.
 This committee shall work with all members of the club to identify and recruit outstanding leaders to become new members of the club.

 The committee shall examine the qualifications of a proposed new member, recommend a vocational classification for active classified member applicants, and report its review of membership applications to the Board of Directors.

-Any current member’s application to change from a current club active membership category to a different club membership category shall be referred to the Board of Directors for action (see Article XI Kinds of Membership for definitions of “classified active,” “corporate sponsoring,” “excused active,” “junior active” and “nonresident” membership categories).
+Any current member’s application to change from a current club active membership category to a different club active membership category shall be considered by the committee and referred to the Board of Directors for action (see Article XI for active membership categories).

 Nominating Committee.
 This committee shall submit an annual slate of proposed club officers and candidates for vacancies on the Board of Directors to the club for a vote at the Annual Meeting in December.